top of page

 The National Library of Medicine (USA) has available scientific literature online of a small study detailing the long term prognosis of chronic inflammatory demyelinating polyneuropathy.
 A five year follow up of thirty-eight cases with no comorbidities.
 Source is from, Journal of Neurology, Neurosurgery & Psychiatry.
 An informative paper the layperson can largely understand.
 Following is a five year summary after my CIDP diagnosis and subsequent IVIG infusions.
 The ongoing purpose of infusions is to maintain patient ambulation while encouraging a healthy autoimmune response to the peripheral nervous system.

+Since late of 2021 no mobility aids or home assists were required.
 I have no comorbidities with CIDP.
 Chronic peripheral neuropathy is commonly associated with diabetes.
 I am not diabetic nor pre-diabetic.

 Three Years Living With CIDP